Experience Living on Campus

 Am I required to have a meal plan?

-All students living on campus not eligible for the senior discount (112 Credit Hours, 23-years of age) are required to have a meal plan.
-Students living in Kratz, Miller, or Yoder Hall must maintain a Carte Blanc (unlimited) meal plan.
-Students living in Kulp, Coffman, Romero Student Apartments, or Intentional Living Communities are eligible for all available meal plans including the minimum 65-Block plan.
+All students living on campus not eligible for the bridge discount are required to have a meal plan.
+Students living in Kratz, Miller, or Yoder Hall must maintain a Carte Blanche (unlimited) meal plan.
+Students living in Kulp, Romero or Intentional Living Communities are eligible for the minimum 65-Block plan or the Carte Blanche plan.
 Each meal plan comes with Munch Money credit (amount varies) that can be used for meals at the Westlawn Dining Hall, Leaf Raker (Union), or Java Junction (Connector).

 Can I room with an incoming transfer student next year?